What does Computing look like at High Ercall?

 - Digital Literacy ensures that pupils can use, and express themselves and develop their ideas through, information and communication technology, ready for the future workplace.

-By the end of Year 6, children will have developed skills in all three strands of the curriculum and have a secure understanding of E-Safety and how to protect themselves online.
+By the end of Year 6, children will have developed skills in all three strands of the curriculum, as well as having a secure understanding of E-Safety and how to protect themselves online.

 How will this support the children in lifelong learning?